rachel-lawrie/movie_app/README.md

 ## Description

 This heroku supported API enables the client to make requests and receive responses as part of an App that enables a user to create an account, login, view movies, create a list of favorites, edit their profile, log-out, and delete their account.
-See the "out" folder for more detailed technical documentation.
+See the "public/documentation.html" file for API call details.

 ## Installation